-After all the electrical connections of UPS have been made and while all the circuit breakers and switches of the device and the external battery cabinet are turned OFF (at "0" position);
+After all the electrical connections of UPS have been made and while all the circuit breakers and switchtes of the device are turned OFF (at "0" position);

-- 1. Check the polarities of battery connections: - + V (nominal voltage +360V, float charge voltage +405V) - 0 V (common terminal for "+" and "-" battery groups) - V (nominal voltage -360V, float charge voltage -405V) - 2.
-Check 3-phase AC input and neutral connections (care should be taken for the phase order).
+1. Check the polarities of battery connections:

+K1 : + V (nominal voltage +360V, float charge voltage +405V) K2-K2 : 0 V (common terminal for "+" and "-" battery groups) K3 : - V (nominal voltage -360V, float charge voltage -405V)

+2. Check 3-phase AC input and neutral connections (care should be taken fort he phase order).

 ATTENTION!!!
-TWO CABLES FOR EACH BATTERY GROUP SHOULD BE USED FOR EXTERNAL BATTERY CONNECTION, AND THE COMMON POINT CONNECTIONS SHOULD BE MADE ON THE NEUTRAL BUSBAR!
+TWO CABLES FOR EACH BATTERY GROUP SHOULD BE USED FOR EXTERNAL BATTERY CONNECTION, AND THE COMMON POINT CONNECTION SHOULD BE MADE ON K2 TERMINAL BLOCK!